Raychen0617/Interview_prepare/docs/source/opengl.md

 ![Untitled](./opengl_images/Untitled8.png)

-### **Gouraud shading**
+### Gouraud shading

 Interpolates colors across polygons based on vertex colors (applying Phong lighting at the vertices).
 It is less computationally expensive.

-### **Phong shading**
+### Phong shading

 Interpolates normal vectors across the surface of the polygon from the vertex normals and then applies Phong lighting.
 It results in smoother shading but is more computationally expensive.

-### **Blinn-Phong Shading**:
+### Blinn-Phong Shading:

 An extension of the Phong lighting model that uses a halfway vector instead of a reflection vector to calculate specular reflections, overcoming some of the limitations of Phong shading.

 - replace v, r with n and h
 - **[Halfway Vector**: A unit vector that is exactly halfway between the light direction and the view direction1](https://edgeservices.bing.com/edgesvc/chat?udsframed=1&form=SHORUN&clientscopes=chat,noheader,udsedgeshop,channelstable,ntpquery,devtoolsapi,udsinwin11,udsdlpconsent,udsarefresh,cspgrd,&shellsig=3c5e6a8f69df2d6d8f635efef0ace0d9e0c6d6dc&setlang=en-US&darkschemeovr=1#sjevt%7CDiscover.Chat.SydneyClickPageCitation%7Cadpclick%7C0%7C6d91d882-0e00-45f4-9f99-8c0f9080d6a3%7C%7B%22sourceAttributions%22%3A%7B%22providerDisplayName%22%3A%22Instead%20of...%22%2C%22pageType%22%3A%22html%22%2C%22pageIndex%22%3A1%2C%22relatedPageUrl%22%3A%22https%253A%252F%252Flearnopengl.com%252FAdvanced-Lighting%252FAdvanced-Lighting%22%2C%22lineIndex%22%3A6%2C%22highlightText%22%3A%22Instead%20of%20relying%20on%20a%20reflection%20vector%20we're%20using%20a%20so%20called%20halfway%20vector%20that%20is%20a%20unit%20vector%20exactly%20halfway%20between%20the%20view%20direction%20and%20the%20light%20direction.%22%2C%22snippets%22%3A%5B%5D%7D%7D)[2](https://edgeservices.bing.com/edgesvc/chat?udsframed=1&form=SHORUN&clientscopes=chat,noheader,udsedgeshop,channelstable,ntpquery,devtoolsapi,udsinwin11,udsdlpconsent,udsarefresh,cspgrd,&shellsig=3c5e6a8f69df2d6d8f635efef0ace0d9e0c6d6dc&setlang=en-US&darkschemeovr=1#sjevt%7CDiscover.Chat.SydneyClickPageCitation%7Cadpclick%7C1%7C6d91d882-0e00-45f4-9f99-8c0f9080d6a3%7C%7B%22sourceAttributions%22%3A%7B%22providerDisplayName%22%3A%22%5C%22Instead%20o...%22%2C%22pageType%22%3A%22html%22%2C%22pageIndex%22%3A1%2C%22relatedPageUrl%22%3A%22https%253A%252F%252Flearnopengl.com%252FAdvanced-Lighting%252FAdvanced-Lighting%22%2C%22lineIndex%22%3A37%2C%22highlightText%22%3A%22%5C%22Instead%20of%20relying%20on%20a%20reflection%20vector%20we're%20using%20a%20so%20called%20halfway%20vector%20that%20is%20a%20unit%20vector%20exactly%20halfway%20between%20the%20surface%20normal%20and%20the%20light's%20direction%20vector.%20%5C%22%20-%3E%20I%20think%20you%20meant%20exactly%20between%20the%20light%20vector%20and%20the%20view%20vector.%22%2C%22snippets%22%3A%5B%5D%7D%7D).
 [The closer this vector aligns with the surface normal, the higher the specular contribution3](https://edgeservices.bing.com/edgesvc/chat?udsframed=1&form=SHORUN&clientscopes=chat,noheader,udsedgeshop,channelstable,ntpquery,devtoolsapi,udsinwin11,udsdlpconsent,udsarefresh,cspgrd,&shellsig=3c5e6a8f69df2d6d8f635efef0ace0d9e0c6d6dc&setlang=en-US&darkschemeovr=1#sjevt%7CDiscover.Chat.SydneyClickPageCitation%7Cadpclick%7C2%7C6d91d882-0e00-45f4-9f99-8c0f9080d6a3%7C%7B%22sourceAttributions%22%3A%7B%22providerDisplayName%22%3A%22The%20closer...%22%2C%22pageType%22%3A%22html%22%2C%22pageIndex%22%3A1%2C%22relatedPageUrl%22%3A%22https%253A%252F%252Flearnopengl.com%252FAdvanced-Lighting%252FAdvanced-Lighting%22%2C%22lineIndex%22%3A6%2C%22highlightText%22%3A%22The%20closer%20this%20halfway%20vector%20aligns%20with%20the%20surface's%20normal%20vector%2C%20the%20higher%20the%20specular%20contribution.%22%2C%22snippets%22%3A%5B%5D%7D%7D).
-- **Comparison with Phong Shading**: Blinn-Phong shading produces more realistic results, especially with low shininess values, and avoids the specular cutoff issue of Phong shading.
+- Comparison with Phong Shading: Blinn-Phong shading produces more realistic results, especially with low shininess values, and avoids the specular cutoff issue of Phong shading.
 [However, it requires a higher shininess exponent to achieve similar effects as Phong shading4](https://edgeservices.bing.com/edgesvc/chat?udsframed=1&form=SHORUN&clientscopes=chat,noheader,udsedgeshop,channelstable,ntpquery,devtoolsapi,udsinwin11,udsdlpconsent,udsarefresh,cspgrd,&shellsig=3c5e6a8f69df2d6d8f635efef0ace0d9e0c6d6dc&setlang=en-US&darkschemeovr=1#sjevt%7CDiscover.Chat.SydneyClickPageCitation%7Cadpclick%7C3%7C6d91d882-0e00-45f4-9f99-8c0f9080d6a3%7C%7B%22sourceAttributions%22%3A%7B%22providerDisplayName%22%3A%22As%20a%20resul...%22%2C%22pageType%22%3A%22html%22%2C%22pageIndex%22%3A1%2C%22relatedPageUrl%22%3A%22https%253A%252F%252Flearnopengl.com%252FAdvanced-Lighting%252FAdvanced-Lighting%22%2C%22lineIndex%22%3A15%2C%22highlightText%22%3A%22As%20a%20result%2C%20to%20get%20visuals%20similar%20to%20Phong%20shading%20the%20specular%20shininess%20exponent%20has%20to%20be%20set%20a%20bit%20higher.%22%2C%22snippets%22%3A%5B%5D%7D%7D).
 - Improve efficiency (in phong model, it requires the calculation of a new reflection vector and view vector for each vertex)

 ### Forward Ray Tracing